-- Read, understand, and follow all instructions in the operator's manual and on the machine before starting. - Do not place hands or feet near rotating parts or under the machine.
-Keep clear of the discharge opening at all times. - Allow only responsible adults who are familiar with the instructions to operate the machine. - Clear the area of objects such as rocks, toys, wire, etc., which could be picked up and thrown by the blade. - Be sure the area is clear of other people before mowing.
-Stop the machine if anyone enters the area. - Never carry passengers. - Do not mow in reverse unless absolutely necessary.
-Always look down and behind before and while backing up. - Be aware of the mower discharge direction and do not point it at anyone.
-Avoid discharging material against a wall or obstruction.
-Material may ricochet back toward the operator.
-Stop the blade(s) when crossing gravel surfaces. - Do not operate the mower without either the entire grass catcher or the guard in place. - Be alert, slow down and use caution when making turns.
+- Read, understand, and follow all instructions in the operator's manual and on the machine before starting. - Allow only responsible adults who are familiar with the instructions to operate the machine. - Clear the area of objects such as rocks, toys, wire, etc., which could be picked up and thrown by the blade. - Be sure the area is clear of other people before mowing.
+Stop the machine if anyone enters the area. - Never carry passengers. - Be aware of the mower discharge direction and do not point it at anyone.
+Do not operate the mower without either the entire grass catcher or the guard in place. - Be alert, slow down and use caution when making turns.
 Look behind and to the side before changing directions. - Never leave a running machine unattended.
-Always turn off blades, set parking brake, stop engine, and remove key before dismounting. - Turn off blades when not mowing.
-Stop the engine and what for all parts to come to a complete stop before cleaning the machine, removing the grass catcher or unclogging the discharge chute. - Operate the machine only in daylight or good artificial light. - Do not operate the machine while under the influence of alcohol or drugs. - Watch for traffic when operating near or crossing roadways. - Use extra care when loading or unloading the machine into a trailer or truck.
+Always turn off blades, set parking brake, stop engine, and remove key before dismounting. - Turn off blades when not mowing. - Stop the engine before removing the grass catcher or unclogging the chute. - Mow only in daylight or good artificial light. - Do not operate the machine while under the influence of alcohol or drugs. - Watch for traffic when operating near or crossing roadways.

-- Always wear eye protection when operating mower. - Data indicates that operators, age 60 years and above, are involved in a large percentage of riding mower-related injuries.
-These operators should evaluate their ability to operate the riding mower safely enough to protect themselves and others from serious injury. - Always follow the recommendations for wheel weights or counterweights.
+- Be alert, slow down and use caution when making turns.
+Look behind and to the side before changing directions. - Use extra care when loading or unloading the machine into a trailer or truck. - Always wear safety goggles or safety glasses with side shields when operating mower. - Data indicates that operators, age 60 years and above, are involved in a large percentage of riding mower-related injuries.
+These operators should evaluate their ability to operate the riding mower safely enough to protect themselves and others from serious injury.